Belgian Gardens

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Belgian Gardens had a median income among taxpayers of $59,253 with an average level of $80,467.
-These figures are among the highest in Australia when compared to levels of $53,146 and $66,593 across Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% from financial year ended June 2023 to September 2025, current estimates would be approximately $65,125 for median income and $88,441 for average income as of that date in 2025.
-Census data from 2021 shows personal income ranks at the 75th percentile with a weekly income of $964, while household income sits at the 44th percentile.
-In Belgian Gardens, 26.5% of the population (557 individuals) fall within the $1,500 - 2,999 income range, which is similar to the broader area where this cohort represents 31.7%.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023, Belgian Gardens had a median income among taxpayers of $59,253.
+The average income stood at $80,467.
+This is among the highest in Australia compared to Rest of Qld which has levels of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $65,125 (median) and $88,441 (average) as of September 2025.
+Census 2021 income data shows personal income ranks at the 75th percentile ($964 weekly), while household income sits at the 44th percentile.
+In Belgian Gardens, 26.5% of the population falls within the $1,500 - $2,999 income range, aligning with the broader area where this cohort represents 31.7%.
 After housing expenses, 85.7% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income